thiagosanches/gpt4all-flask-text-tagger-api/README.md

 ### Test

-**Content**: Pix is an instant payment platform created and managed by the monetary authority of Brazil, the Central Bank of Brazil (BCB),[1] which enables the quick execution of payments and transfers.[2]
+**Content**: *"Pix is an instant payment platform created and managed by the monetary authority of Brazil, the Central Bank of Brazil (BCB),[1] which enables the quick execution of payments and transfers.[2]
 Pix was announced in the summer of 2019,[3] and was fully operational on November 16, 2020.[1]
-The \"Pix\" brand name and logo were created in-house by the Central Bank of Brazil in 2020."
+The \"Pix\" brand name and logo were created in-house by the Central Bank of Brazil in 2020."*

 ```bash
 time curl http://localhost:5001/completion -X POST --data '{"content":"Pix is an instant payment platform created and managed by the monetary authority of Brazil, the Central Bank of Brazil (BCB),[1] which enables the quick execution of payments and transfers.[2]
 Pix was announced in the summer of 2019,[3] and was fully operational on November 16, 2020.[1]
 The \"Pix\" brand name and logo were created in-house by the Central Bank of Brazil in 2020."}' -H "Content-Type: application/json"